distasteful-bear/every-minesweeper/api/README.md

 Also here is some basic GO documentation: https://go.dev/doc/tutorial/getting-started

-## Learning the Gin Framework
+## Learning the Gin API Framework
-Here are the docs for the Gin framework, it is pretty slim https://gin-gonic.com/en/docs/
+Here are the docs for the Gin Web API framework, it is pretty slim https://gin-gonic.com/en/docs/